-Older Americans Act Reauthorization Act of 2016 Section 307(a) (8) CCR Article 3 Section 7320(c) W&I Code Section 9533(f)
+Older Americans Act Reauthorization Act of 2016 Section 307(a) (8) CCR Article 3, Section 7320(c), W&I Code Section 9533(f)

-CON Article 3, Dection 7320(c), War Gode Dection 3333(i) Complete and submit for CDA approval a separate Section 15 for each direct service not specified in Section 14.
-The request for approval may include multiple funding sources for a specific service. ☐ Check box if not requesting approval to provide any direct services.
-Identify Service Category: HICAP Check applicable funding source:10 □ IIIB □ IIIC-1 □ IIIC-2 □ VIIA Request for Approval Justification: Necessary to Assure an Adequate Supply of Service OR More cost effective if provided by the AAA than if purchased from a comparable service provider.
-Check all fiscal year(s) the AAA intends to provide service during this Area Plan cycle. x FY 20-21 x FY 21-22 □x FY 22-23 □x FY 23-24 Provide: documentation below that substantiates this request for direct delivery of the above stated service Contra Costa County AAA has provided HICAP as a direct service since the inception of HICAP.
+Provide: documentation below that substantiates this request for direct delivery of the above stated service Contra Costa County AAA has provided HICAP as a direct service since the inception of HICAP.
 The location of HICAP within county government has aided client outcomes greatly in regards to its relationships to the County's Medi-Cal and IHSS staff, and can more effectively solve Medicare problems for people who also have Medi-Cal because of these relationships.
 No other AAA's are affected.